bijaymunda181/aws-prep/aws-senario-based-questions.md

 | NAT Gateway          | Yes                | Internet access for OS updates, app installs |
 | VPC Gateway Endpoint | No                 | Private access to S3 and DynamoDB only       |

+## 2. Your private subnet instance needs to download updates.
+What will you use?